 If you are looking for growth, be smart.
 Take a hard look at how pricing is affecting your business, and create a plan to put profit back in your pocket.

 [Agree?
 Disagree?
 Comment below!
 Read more from Sandy here.]

-Sandy Hubbard has been an author and contributor at Print Media Centr for 10 years.
-She is an expert Marketing Strategist, specializing in the Printing Industry.
-She consults with owners of print, media, and platform businesses of all sizes — building visibility and increasing sales using solid techniques and a proven marketing methodology.
+Sandy Hubbard is an expert Marketing Strategist specializing in the Printing Industry.
+She consults with Print CEOs and owners of print, media, and platform businesses of all sizes — helping marketing teams build visibility and increase sales.